arrow-kt/arrow/modules/meta/arrow-meta-prototype/README.md

 // LOG.error, LOG.warn, LOG.info, LOG.debug, LOG.trace are available
 ```

-You can see the messages in IntelliJ's log file.
+You can now see the messages in IntelliJ's log file.
 The log file is available at `Help->Show Log in ...`.

-debug and trace messages are not shown by default.
-To enable these, enter the full channel ID at
+`debug` and `trace` messages are not shown by default.
+To show them, enter the full channel ID at
 `Help->Debug Log Settings`, for example
 ```
 #arrow.trace